bryancolin/ISDM-Group-1/Design Thinking.md

 ### Assumptions
 - Patients have not receive any COVID-19 vaccine yet either
+- Patients will receive two doses of COVID-19 vaccine which means they will have to come back after the first vaccination within the set period of time
 - Patients have no knowledge or anything regarding how to get vaccinated

 ### How Might We (HMW) Statement